TP Application instructions

 TP2: Facility Manager Training

-Applications will be limited to 2 pages of text (1 ideally) and 1 page of supporting data and figures.
-Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm). .
+Applications are limited to 2 pages of text (1 ideally) and 1 page of supporting data and figures.
+Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).

 Training program.
 What’s the difference between TP1 and TP2?

-The TP1 program is embedded training is to train a scientist to become an independent cryoEM researcher.
+The aim of the TP1 embedded training program is to train a labs to become independent cryoEM practitioners.
 NCCAT staff will assist with access and trainings over a ~ 3 month intensive immersion program.
 This extended training allows individuals to receive ample hands-on experience with the tools and technology.

-The TP2 program is for cryoEM facility management and operations for those individuals that already know how to prepare, image and process cryoEM ready samples.
+The TP2 program is for cryoEM facility management and operations for individuals that already know how to prepare, image and process cryoEM ready samples.
 This training is for individuals who are responsible for managing, leading or training at their own facilities.
 They will be intimately incorporated into the daily operations of the Center, participating in every aspect of day-to-day operations and management.
-The goal will be to expose these individuals to all the procedures and protocols of the Center and provide them with ample opportunity for extensive discussion of best practices with the professional staff.
+The goal will be to expose the trainee to the procedures and protocols of the Center and provide them with opportunity for extensive discussion of best practices with our professional staff.
 The expected time frame is 1 week to 1 month.

 A training program will encompass a full range of expectations, from the basics required to ensure that users produce valid structures, through more detailed training for users seeking independence, to fully embedded researchers who will be expected to graduate to running their own cryoEM research laboratories.

-The training goals at NCCAT will be to produce as many functional cryoEM practitioners as possible at a variety of levels.
-These levels will vary from fully independent researchers capable of running their own facilities at one end of the spectrum, to those, at the other end, who use the center staff for specimen preparation and data acquisition and only require training in evaluating their data, processing, and validating their final structures.
+The goals for NCCAT is to enable as many functional cryoEM practitioners as possible at a variety of levels.
+These levels will vary from fully independent researchers capable of running their own facilities at one end of the spectrum, to those who leverage center staff for specimen preparation and data acquisition and only require training in evaluating their data, processing, and validating their final structures.
 These diverse training goals will be greatly assisted and accelerated by two important aspects: (i) a very high level of automation at NCCAT; and (ii) very rich on-line training resources available at NCCAT as well as in the public domain.